Lebanon: Military and security forces attack unarmed protesters following explosions – new testimony

 Eye injuries caused by rubber bullets and pellets

 Amnesty International interviewed six protesters who were in downtown Beirut on 8 August when the crackdown escalated.
 They all reported seeing security and military forces shooting rubber bullets and tear gas canisters directly into the crowd at chest level and from close range, indicating that they were shooting to harm.
-Protesters also reported suffering injuries from small rubber pellets fired from an unidentified source.
+Protesters also reported suffering injuries from small pump action pellets fired from an unidentified source.

 Doctors have reported at least six cases of eye injuries.
 All of the injured were aged between 18 and 21, and had been hit in the eyes with pellets.
 The medical team at the Department of Ophthalmology at the American University of Beirut removed the eye of one young man completely, while others lost their sight to varying degrees.